ditlef9/python-nextjs-postgresql-devsecops-gcp/what-version/README.md

 **Define the schedule**<br>
 * Name: what-version-scheduler
 * Region: europe-west1 (Belgium)
-* Descriptions: Triggers the What Version function every week to check if there are any new versions.
+* Descriptions: Triggers the What Version function to check if there are any new versions.
-* Frequency: 0 9 * * MON
+* Frequency: 0 9 1 * *
 * Timezone: Central European Standard Time (CET)

 **Configure the execution**<br>